 - Add an attribute to sort the table with.
 Select an attribute and set the sorting order to 'Ascending' or 'Descending' and press the plus button.
-A new line is added to the sort order list. - select a row in the list and use the up and down button to change the sort priority on attribute level. - use the minus button to remove an attribute from the sort order list.
+A new line is added to the sort order list. - select a row in the list and use the up and down button to change the sort priority on attribute level.
+Selecting a cell in the Sort Order column helps you change the sorting order of the attribute field. - use the minus button to remove an attribute from the sort order list.